Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 > ## Comparing assemblies using MetaQUAST
 > Using the above image how has the iterative polishing from assembly>consensus>pilon improved the assembly?
-How
 >> ## Answer
 >>
 >>